 It is also Mustahab (preferable) and advised by the Prophet (SAW) that we fast the day before and/or after Ashura:

-This is to distance ourselves from reenacting the practices of the Jewish faith, where they only fast on the 10th of Muharram.
-Fasting only on the 10th of Muharram is Makruh (disliked) unless of valid reasons.
+This is to distance ourselves from reenacting the practices of other faiths.
+Fasting only on the 10th of Muharram is Makruh (disliked) unless for valid reasons.

 Let us follow the advice of our beloved Prophet (SAW), and may Allah (SWT) give us ease and guidance to perform our ibadah and forgive our sins, in Shaa Allah.